Selenium Java SDK

 Installation

-You can perform installation right from the standalone .jar distribution.
+You can install Selenium Java SDK using a standalone .jar distribution.
 In this case, you need to do the following:

 1. Download the .jar file.